funkhou9/650K_Chip/genotype_analysis/scripts/3-compare_calls_literate/3-compare_calls.md

 affy_calls <- geno_650K[, affy_markers[idx]]
 ```

-Identify markers with at least a 90% call rate in both datasets
+Identify and filter markers with at least a 90% call rate in both datasets

 ```r